MarkNoordraven/summaries/illuvium-notes.md

 [ Illuvium Community Town Hall ](https://www.youtube.com/watch?v=Ny-EMLoyBis)
 - Illuvifest will probably be 2024, with only 1 year of runway left it will cost too much
+- There are plans to add a casual card game to illuvitars, but they havent thought of mechanics yet